Spencer-Sch/Calculator_2.0/README.md

 - Began creating a global data store using custom hooks.
 Following instructions from React course.
 To be continued...

-- Succeeded in setting up the global data store and transmiting data from 'CalculatorButton' element to the 'EquasionResultOutput' element.
+- Succeeded in setting up the global data store and transmiting data from 'CalculatorButton' element to the 'EquationResultOutput' element.

 Day 5